hanzemeng/130B_PA4/README.md

 4. Type make clean to remove object files and prog4

 # Note on Randomized Algorithm
 Because the first part of the program randomly chooses 3 points, there is a 1 percent chance that the resulting equation accounted for an outlier.
-If this unlikly event happens, simply re-run the program to get a better equation.
+If this unlikely event happens, simply re-run the program to get a better equation.